SantinoI/FantaAdvice/README.md

 - La terza sezione rappresenta la parte inerente al profilo dell'utente loggato.
 In particolare mostra l'immagine del profilo, il nome utente, il credito disponibile, e il pulsante di logout.

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

 ### Tecnologie utilizzate